-Massachusetts G.L.c.175, §113H requires Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards designed to contain costs, ensure prompt customer service, payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
-Periodic audits of members of the plan are required in order to determine whether there is a difference in claims handling between policies insured voluntarily and involuntary policies issued through the plan.
-The Performance Standards were last approved by the Commissioner of Insurance on November 13, 2009.
+G.L.c.175, §113H requires Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards for Servicing Carriers designed to contain costs, ensure prompt customer service, monitor the payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
+G.L.c.175, §113H further provides that the Performance Standards be reviewed two years after such Standards are approved.

+The Performance Standards were last approved by the Commissioner of Insurance in her Decision of September 6, 2011 to apply to the Commercial Servicing Carrier Program.